juliachristensen/PS239T_Fall2019/04_python-basics/00_Intro.md

 * Python has informative errors.
 This means that it will tell you where the error occurred, and usually, why it occurred (e.g., missing parenthesis).
 * Where R uses piping (using the magrittr package, which runs "under the hood" of dplyr), Python uses a very simple dot syntax.
 * Python doesn't store everything in memory the way R does, and it's processed at a lower level than in R, which means that all else being equal, Python will be faster to execute than R.
-* Python doesn't have an IDE similar to RStudio, which means the interface is fairly different (though the process of typing a script in a notebook is very similar to an R-markdown file).
+* Python doesn't have an IDE similar to RStudio (Spyder comes close!), which means the interface is fairly different (though the process of typing a script in a notebook is very similar to an R-markdown file).

 ## Other Considerations
 * Python is a multi-use or generalist-type programming language, whereas R is a statistical language built specifically for manipulating data.
 That means that Python has tons of packages for things social scientists will never dream of using.
 However, R has much more specific and tailored capabilities where it comes to things like analyzing and visualizing data.